Metron-Project/metron-project.github.io/blog/2023-10-29-october-update/index.md

 ## New Indexed Issues Milestone

-The [Metron Project](https://metron.cloud/) reached a milestone this by having more than 77,000 issues added to its database.
+The [Metron Project](https://metron.cloud/) reached a milestone this month by having more than 77,000 issues added to its database.
 I wish to give big thanks to everyone who has helped with the project.
 Thanks!

 ## Metron-Tagger v1.6.4